talal424/sentinel/README.md

 * illuminate/database
 * symfony/http-foundation

-but you need these packages:

 * illuminate/events

+but you need this package:

 * nesbot/carbon

 ```php